-On September 11, 2015, the Company requested an ex parte reexamination of the patent in the first filed case, and on September 17, 2015 the Company requested an inter partes review ("IPR") of the patent in the second filed case.
-On November 20, 2015, the USPTO instituted the ex parte reexamination request having found a substantial new question of patentability concerning EMED's patent in the first filed case.
-All EMED claims have been rejected by the USPTO Examiner in a Non-Final Office Action.
-EMED filed a response that is awaiting consideration by the Examiner.
-Thus, the ex parte reexamination is ongoing.
+On September 11, 2015, the Company requested an exparte reexamination of the patent in the first filed case, and on September 17, 2015 the Company requested an interpartes review ("IPR") of the patent in the second filed case.
+On November 20, 2015, the USPTO instituted the exparte reexamination request having found a substantial new question of patentability concerning EMED's patent in the first filed case.
+All EMED claims have been rejected by the USPTO Examiner in a Final Office Action dated July 19, 2017.
+EMED filed a response to this Final Office Action on September 15, 2017 that is awaiting consideration by the Examiner.
+Thus, the exparte reexamination is ongoing.
 A decision to institute the IPR for EMED's patent in the second filed case was ordered by the USPTO on February 19, 2016 having determined a reasonable likelihood all claims of the patent may be found to be unpatentable.
 Oral argument for the IPR was held on November 22, 2016 and a final ruling issued on January 12, 2017.
 In its final ruling, the PTAB held the claim asserted by EMED against the Company in the second filed case was invalid.
 EMED appealed the PTAB's final ruling, and EMED's opening brief in the CAFC was filed on June 26, 2017.
-The Company is now responding.
+The Company's response brief was filed on August 3, 2017.
+EMED filed a reply brief on August 17, 2017.
+Presently, the parties are awaiting further action by the CAFC.

 Although the Company believes it has meritorious claims and defenses in these actions and proceedings, their outcomes cannot be predicted with any certainty.
-We believe that it is very likely both patents will be determined invalid, however, if any of these actions against the Company are successful, they could have a material adverse effect on the Company's business, results of operations, financial condition and cash flows.
+We believe that it is likely both patents will be determined invalid, however, if any of these actions against the Company are successful, they could have a material adverse effect on the Company's business, results of operations, financial condition and cash flows.